genecyber/cyoa-unicorns/README.md

 ```
 ```
 The basics ...
-- now there are a lot of unit tests
+- now there are some number more unit tests
 - 1 of these should be failing in this branch; those are showing value
 - ability to show value to the owners is lacking, after 2 rainbows of effort